Email Marketing – Instructions & Tutorials (DF)

 Overview

 For this project, you will design one email marketing blast using the professional web app Mailchimp.com.
-Companies use email marketing blasts to reach customers directly with product announcements, sales, specials, educational information, how to use a product, and recipes.
+Companies use email marketing blasts to reach customers directly with product and event announcements, sales, specials, educational information, how to use a product, and recipes.

 I create my email blasts using Mail Chimp’s online web interface.